 From high tech innovations to more traditional ways, here are five solutions the WFP Supply Chain Division has used or is testing to help save lives against the odds.

 The world’s hungry often live in remote, difficult-to-access areas.
 Take the case of South Sudan: poor infrastructure, which leaves vast areas of the country isolated during the rainy season, means vulnerable communities can remain cut off from assistance for months.
-To overcome the challenges of reaching them, WFP is testing a new amphibious all-terrain vehicle, called SHERP, which can easily overcome any obstacle in its way, float and move out of the water.
+To overcome the challenges of reaching them, WFP is testing a new amphibious all-terrain vehicle which can easily overcome any obstacle in its way, float and move out of the water.

 These vehicles can hold 1 ton of cargo, have very low fuel consumption and can run for around 500–600 km on a full tank.
 They will allow WFP to deliver food to places that have so far only been reachable by air, cutting transport costs significantly to US$ 450 per metric ton as opposed to the US$ 2,400 spent for helicopter air drops.

-“This vehicle is going to help us a lot,” says Richard Gama, a driver from South Sudan who was trained to drive the SHERP.
+“This vehicle is going to help us a lot,” says Richard Gama, a driver from South Sudan who was trained to drive these vehicles.
 Richard has been a driver with WFP South Sudan for the past 12 years.
 “Sometimes we can’t get the food across to the people as our vehicles can’t pass, so they have to cross the swamps to come and get the food from us,” he explains.

 2. Food from the sky — airdrops